bengrunfeld/study-notes/InterviewQ&A/Interview_Q&A.md

 **Degrading Gracefully** means looking back whereas **Enhancing Progressively** means looking forward.

 * **Graceful Degradation** is the practice of building your web functionality so that it provides a certain level of user experience in more modern browsers, but it will also degrade gracefully to a lower level of user in experience in older browsers.
+USE CASE: Sites targeted at older versions of IE, used by big companies that are locked in to older tech.

 * **Progressive Enhancement** is similar, but it does things the other way round.
 You start by establishing a basic level of user experience that all browsers will be able to provide when rendering your web site, but you also build in more advanced functionality that will automatically be available to browsers that can use it.
+USE CASE: Sites targeted to developers, who are constantly updating their browsers and trying the latest tech.

 In either case, you test for a feature that doesn't have complete support across all browsers/versions, and then apply it or an alternative.